NCAlgebra/NC/DOCUMENTATION/MANUAL/Basic.md

 This chapter provides a gentle introduction to some of the commands available in `NCAlgebra`.

-If you want a living version of this chapter just run the notebook `NC/DEMOS/1_MostBasicCommands.nb`.
+If you want a living analog of this chapter just run the notebook `NC/DEMOS/1_MostBasicCommands.nb`.

 Before you can use `NCAlgebra` you first load it with the following